xenago/win-scripts/3d/README.md

     * [3D Fix Manager 1.87 is mirrored here](https://github.com/xenago/win-scripts/raw/main/3d/fix_manager_1.87.7z) as the download seems spotty (the whole thing is somewhat janky but it provides a convenient GUI for driver setup and a tray icon for toggling frame-packed 3D output)
     * Set up 3D resolutions and configuration as desired for your setup
       * The only ones I have used are 1080p24 and 720p60 as those are the only ones relevant for my display, but supposedly [720p50 is supported by the 3D Blu-ray standard as well](https://www.videohelp.com/hd)
+    * If `Generic CRT` is not available in the 3D Vision menu, use [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU) to [change the display EDID](https://www.mtbs3d.com/phpbb/viewtopic.php?t=25526) to `GSMC0A0` or `OTM0076`

 2. Install [PotPlayer](https://www.videohelp.com/software/PotPlayer/old-versions), performing the full codec install (including the Intel MVC decoder - it works with AMD CPUs too).